 - A FREE Acuity Account, setup and ready to accept appointments (Acuity shows you how to do this, so we won’t be doing that here.)

 - a PayPal.me link

 - Some patience

-- My free “Tarot Appointment & Payment Tracker” PDF Download
+- A notebook, or my “Tarot Appointment & Payment Tracker” PDF

 Modifying the Default Acuity Email

 We’re going to edit the default Email > Initial Confirmation.

 This is an email that is sent to you and your customer when they create their appointment.
 Both of you receive the exact same information: type of appointment, its date and time, and where it will be.
 For our purposes, we want to add a few custom tags provided by Acuity.
 You can use any of the tags in your emails, and adjust the email design however you’d like, but for today we’re going to concentrate on just two: